 What is love?
-What does it mean?
 Ever known love was there but unable to feel it?
 You might have spent your childhood feeling unwanted, unloved or believing you had to perform in order to deserve love.

 How we Learn to Relate

-How comfortable are you reaching out for reassurance, support or guidance?
-How do you address conflict and how do you repair relationships after conflict?
+How comfortable are you reaching out for reassurance or support?
+How do you address conflict and repair relationships after conflict?
 These are cornerstones of what makes a healthy relationship.
 We Emerge from our Families with a Blueprint of how to Give and Receive Love.

 This starts when we are in utero.
 The first connection we make in this life and depending on how welcoming a space it is for us will be one of the determining factors in our ability to give and receive in our relationships.